academiccoin/academiccoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A feathercoind binary is not included in the Feathercoin-Qt.app bundle.
+A feathercoind binary is not included in the academiccoin-Qt.app bundle.
 You can ignore this section if you are building `feathercoind` for your own use.

 If you are building `feathercond` for others, your build machine should be set up